eigenhombre/llbb/README.md

     $ time ./hello
     Hello, World

-    real	0m0.176s
+    real	0m0.154s
-    user	0m0.001s
+    user	0m0.000s
-    sys	0m0.002s
+    sys	0m0.001s

+Note the execution time is reasonably short.

 # Example 2

-While it may be "cheating" to use the LLVM toolchain, its IR is easily generated using pretty much any programming language, and Babashka provides the power of Clojure, fast start up speed, the REPL, etc. making it a fun way to experiment with LLVM and toy languages.
+LLVM IR is easily
+generated using pretty much any programming language.
+Babashka provides the power of Clojure, fast start up speed, the REPL, etc. making it a fun way to experiment with LLVM and toy languages.

-The next step for this repository is to flesh out the Hello, World example and move towards the direction of a simple toy language, perhaps a purely arithmetic Forth or similar.
+Let's make another simple program which accepts a variable number of arguments and returns, as its exit code, the number of arguments given (including the program name itself).

+The equivalent C program is:

+    $ cat argcount.c
+    int main(int argc, char** argv) {
+      return argc;
+    }
+    $ cc argcount.c -o argcount
+    $ ./argcount; echo $?
+    1
+    $ ./argcount a b c; echo $?
+    4